splunk/observability-workshop/docs/oncall/optional/multipass.md

 Remaining in the same directory where you downloaded `victorops.yaml`, run the following commands to create your VM.

 The first command will generate a random unique 4 character string.
-This will prevent clashes in the SignalFx UI.
+This will prevent clashes in the Splunk UI.

 === "Shell Command"